qspectre/hackthebox/htboo_reverse.md

 ## Encoded Payload

-This was done with Andrei Santoma, where we both brought something on the table.
+This was done with Andrei Santoma, where we both brought something to the table.

 If we dissasemble the code in IDA, we see the following instructions: